 Despite being often sold under the swanky names Detroit agate or motor agate, fordite has no relation to agate whatsoever.

-Agates—like most other gemstones excluding diamonds and peridots—form naturally in the Earth’s crust, in their case inside volcanic or metamorphic rocks.
+Like most other gemstones excluding diamonds and peridots, agates form naturally in the Earth’s crust, in their case inside volcanic or metamorphic rocks.
 When the rocks are split open, the agates are revealed as beautiful layers, formed from bands of contrasting colors.
-Ever since the time of Ancient Greece, they have been consistently valued as a semiprecious stone and regularly used to make expensive jewelry.
+Ever since the time of Ancient Greece, they have been consistently valued as semiprecious stones and regularly used to make expensive jewelry.

 Fordite looks very similar to real agate, with breathtaking swirling patterns of vivid and attractive colors.
 However, despite its gecko-like abilities to mimic a real gemstone, fordite is actually a man-made product.
 Whereas a piece of agate is made from fine, fibrous crystals of quartz, a piece of fordite is unglamorously made from—enamel slag!

 What’s in a name: fordite, Detroit agate or motor agate?